How to give and receive constructive criticism

 Avoiding personal attacks

 Feedback should focus on actions, not individuals.
-Refrain from attacking the person’s character or making personal remarks.
-Instead, discuss specific behaviors that need improvement.
-This approach creates an atmosphere of respect and openness, fostering effective communication.
+Don’t attack the person’s character or make personal remarks—discuss the specific behaviors that need to change.
+This approach creates an atmosphere of respect and openness, which makes the feedback far more likely to land.

 Steering clear of generalizations